August 2019 newsletter

 While the development team is busy giving the finishing touches to Forge V10.6, Giovanna Tedesco reveals a sneak peek of what is new in this release, including: improved predictions through new models, generating qualitative models on small datasets, more responsive GUI for larger projects, and improved interface to Blaze for virtual screening.

-Download the latest release of the Spark reagent databases using the Spark Database Updater widget from the Spark GUI or the command line ‘sparkdbupdate’ binary (instructions on the installing Spark databases page).
+Download the latest release of the Spark reagent databases using the Spark Database Updater widget from the Spark GUI or the command line ‘sparkdbupdate’ binary.

 The release of Flare V2 brings quicker analysis of new design ideas and more automation of workflow processes.
 Andy Smith, Discovery Services Scientist, explains the advantages that Flare V2 brings to Cresset Discovery Services customers, including more time spent on high-value design and analysis work.